 Doctor of Philosophy Advisory Committee: After the student has enrolled in the doctoral program, an advisory committee should be selected by the student, major professor and department head.
 Selection of committee members should be done after selection of the major professor.
 The committee consists of at least four members of the Graduate Faculty.
 At least three, including the major professor, must be members of the Graduate Faculty at Level 2 and at least two of the three must be from the Hotel and Restaurant Management Program.
+The advisory committee may include no more than one non-Auburn University affiliated committee member, who must hold a terminal degree in the field.

 The formal appointment of the advisory committee occurs when the Plan of Study is approved by the Graduate School.
 The advisory committee is responsible for developing the student's Plan of Study and conducting the doctoral general and final examinations.
 Affiliate faculty and other scholars not employed by the University may serve on individual advisory committees with the approval of the Dean of the Graduate School.